Och1r1/Och1r1/README.md

 ### Hi there 👋, I am Ochir!

 🧑🏼‍🎓 Studying Advanced Computing at the University of Sydney <br/>
-💭 Currently learning about Shiny app development in R <br/>
+💭 Currently learning about Data Structure & Algorithms <br/>
 📸 Passionate about night [photography](https://www.instagram.com/ochirframes/)<br/>
 > The journey of a thousand miles begins with a single step.